 Ubiquinol protects your cells from damage.
 As explained in this 1990 study, Ubiquinol prevents oxidation damage to your cells by protecting against free radicals, which can contribute to cell death.
 Ubiquinone does not possess the same antioxidant power.

-3. Experts encourage older adults to take Ubiquinol over Ubiquinone
+3. Older adults should consider taking Ubiquinol over Ubiquinone

 Starting around age 40 — and even as early as age 30 — our bodies start to have a harder time converting Conventional CoQ10 (ubiquinone) into Ubiquinol.
 This, in turn, can affect the cellular energy our organs use to function at optimal levels.
 For this reason, some doctors may suggest adults over the age of 40 begin to take an oral Ubiquinol supplement.
 Other age-related factors, such as taking a cholesterol-lowering statin such as Lipitor, could increase the consideration of a taking a Ubiquinol supplement.

-4. Studies consistently show Ubiquinol is the form that’s easier for the body to use
+4. Studies show Ubiquinol is the form that’s easier for the body to use

 If Ubiquinol is the refined gasoline that powers our cells, think of Ubiquinone as crude oil.
-One 2014 study found adults were able to get more cellular energy out of Ubiquinol than adults who had consumed Ubiquinone.
-Another study suggests Ubiquinol is better absorbed in the blood than is Ubiquinone.
+One study suggests Ubiquinol is better absorbed in the blood than is Ubiquinone.
 Indeed, when compared to Ubiquinone, the same amount of Ubiquinol resulted in higher levels of coenzyme Q10 in the body.

-5. Ubiquinol is better for heart health than Ubiquinone
+5. Ubiquinol is preferred for promoting heart health

-Studies have suggested that Ubiquinol may have a more significant effect on your heart’s “ejection fraction” than Ubiquinone.
+Studies have suggested that Ubiquinol helps promote healthy “ejection fraction” in the heart.
 Ejection fraction is the amount of blood your heart pumps with each beat.
-A 2008 study demonstrated improved ejection fraction with Ubiquinol.
+A small 2008 study demonstrated improved ejection fraction with Ubiquinol.
 The same study found Ubiquinone had no such effect.

 Are you interested in learning why Ubiquinol is so different from Ubiquinone?
 Read this article explaining how two electrons and two hydrogens completely transform Ubiquinone into its more advanced form, Ubiquinol.